Ivo Daneu

 Ivo Daneu (born 6 October 1937) is a retired Slovenian professional basketball player and coach.
 During his playing career, at a height of 1.84 m tall, he played at the point guard and shooting guard positions.
 He represented the Yugoslavia national basketball team internationally.

 He was voted the Best Sportsperson of the Year in Yugoslavia, in 1967, and the Slovenian Sportsperson of the Year, in 1969.
 He was named one of FIBA's 50 Greatest Players in 1991.
 He was enshrined into the FIBA Hall of Fame, in 2007.
 He was inducted into the Slovenian Athletes Hall of Fame, in 2012.

 Playing career

 Club career

 During his club career, Daneu played with Branik Maribor (1949–1956) at the junior levels, and with AŠK Olimpija (1956–1970), at the senior men's level.
 With AŠK Olimpija, he won the Yugoslav First Federal League championship six times (1957, 1959, 1961, 1962, 1966, and 1970).

+In 1958, Daneu made his debut in the EuroLeague, averaging 17.3 points per game.
+In total, the Slovenian guard played 4 seasons in this competition, averaging 25.2 points per game.
+He twice led the Olimpija team to the EuroLeague semi-finals stage.
+In all 4 of his seasons in the EuroLeague, Daneu was ranked among the Top 20 scorers and in three of those seasons, he finished the season in Top 5.
+He finished his EuroLeague career with 656 points in 26 games, averaging 25.2 points per game.

 He was a FIBA European Selection in 1967.
-After his playing career, his number 13 jersey was retired by Olimpija.
+After his playing career ended in 1970, his number 13 jersey was retired by Olimpija.